kikuchiyo/device_connection_en/nonsdk/upstream/device_else/get_attributes.md

 # Get Attributes

-A device can publish a message to this topic to request EnOS cloud to retrieve the attributes from the cloud.
+A device can publish a message to this topic to retrieve attributes from the cloud.

 Upstream
-- Request TOPIC: /sys/{productKey}/{deviceKey}/thing/attribute/query
+- Request TOPIC: `/sys/{productKey}/{deviceKey}/thing/attribute/query`

-- Reply TOPIC: /sys/{productKey}/{deviceKey}/thing/attribute/query_reply
+- Reply TOPIC: `/sys/{productKey}/{deviceKey}/thing/attribute/query_reply`

 ## Example Request Message